 This might be through product selection, moving products around, presentation, marketing and providing customer services in branches.
 This investment is split 50:50 between the company’s employees (partners) and suppliers.

 “The purpose of that resource investment is exactly the same.
-The reason we spend those billions of pounds is to maximise the difference between the price we pay for the products we buy and what we then sell at the checkout.”
+The reason we spend those billions of pounds is to maximize the difference between the price we pay for the products we buy and what we then sell at the checkout.”

 For goods not for resale, JLP spends £1.5bn a year.
 About 60% of that is spent on services — people, not products — IT consultants, drivers, warehouse workers and so on.